lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 Generating Photon Energies From a Spectrum
 ------------------------------------------

-Given a :class:`~soxs.spectra.Spectrum`, a set of photon energies can be drawn from it using the :meth:`~soxs.spectra.Spectrum.generate_energies` method.
+Given a :class:`~soxs.spectra.base.Spectrum`, a set of photon energies can be drawn from it using the :meth:`~soxs.spectra.base.Spectrum.generate_energies` method.
 This will most often be used to generate discrete samples for mock observations.
 For this method, an exposure time and a constant (energy-independent) effective area must be supplied to convert the spectrum's